 These are some of the questions that people often ask about hypnosis, hypnotherapy and talking therapy.

-If you have a question that is not answered here, please get in touch via my website here.
+If you have a question that is not answered here, please get in touch via the contact page here.

 What does hypnosis feel like?